Three Ridges Ecological Farm is a diversified farm in Elgin County, southwestern Ontario, Canada near the north shores of Lake Erie.

 Drake Larsen, M.Sc.

 With a M.Sc. degree in sustainable agriculture from Iowa State University and inspired by his time working with Practical Farmers of Iowa, Drake is passionate about deepening the conversation about agriculture and nature connection.
 Through photos, video (featured in Kiss the Ground), landscape visualization, and articles and editorials, he illustrates the realities of modern agriculture—and discusses the benefits of a diversified agriculture—as a wake up call towards positive change.
 His farming approach at 3R provides examples of creative opportunities for farms that are managed to maximize ecosystem services.
+Drake consults on farm design and restoration, with a focus on water cycles.

 Sarah Larsen, Ph.D.

 As a “dirt doctor”, aka soil microbial ecologist with Ph.D. from Iowa State University, Sarah applies a curiosity of cycles to her life, relationships, and farming.
-As a devoted woman to her beloved family, Sarah connects with the land and her Michif (Red River Métis) ancestry through the deep nutrition that comes from properly raised meat and foraged plant medicines, along with delicious concoctions that she ladles into jars.
+As a devoted woman to her beloved family, Sarah connects with the land and her Michif (Red River Métis) ancestry through the deep nutrition that comes from properly raised meat and foraged plant medicines, along with delicious concoctions that she ladles into beautiful jars.
 In addition to farming, Sarah is Research and Small Grains Program Director for the Ecological Farmers Association of Ontario.